Art by, Hichico

 It is currently unknown who the original contractors are working for.
 Many have reported that it's clear that original contractors clearly have some sort of well-defined motive, with a group of original contractors sometimes even working together to get a single person to sign a deal, but it's unknown why this occurs or why they might work so hard to get someone to agree with them.
 This strange teamwork is rarely seen in recruited contractors.
 The best answer anyone has gotten from an original contractor about who they're working for was "The Big Man underground."

 The most basic contracts consist of equivalent exchange, like receiving one item in exchange for another.
 The more intelligent a contractor is, however, the more complicated, and devious, the contracts can get; from giving a good trait, while secretly giving them an equally bad trait in the fine print, to a favor-for-a-favor, that might come back to bite when it comes to just what the contract considers to be acceptable as a favor.
-Higly intelligent contractors can make byzantine monkey's paw traps, able to hide their true motives within their words.
+Highly intelligent contractors can make monkey paw traps, able to hide their true motives within their words.
 A client uses their intelligence against a contractor's charisma to spot any hidden clauses, but the best contractors can convince nearly anyone to sign on the dotted line anyway.

-• Contracters are generally not inclined to join crews, or stay in close proximity to the same people for long in general; the less you get to know about them, the better it is for them.
+• Contractors are generally not inclined to join crews, or stay in close proximity to the same people for long in general; the less you get to know about them, the better it is for them.

 • For some reason, they tend to be pretty good at guessing what a potential client needs, even when it differs from what they want.